I Can't Make You Love Me: Background and release

 After releasing their second cover album in 2007, Motown: A Journey Through Hitsville USA, which was well received by critics, but failed to produce a successful single, the band announced plans for a new cover album, that features cover versions of songs by "artists I don't think people would expect us to cover," according to member Shawn Stockman.
 On October 23, 2009, "I Can't Make You Love Me" was announced as Loves lead-single.
-The song was later released on October 27, 2009 through iTunes store.
+The song was later released on October 27, 2009, through iTunes Store.
 For the band members, "We wanted to stay true to our roots, and it's a very beautiful song.
 And with our sound, we gave it an R&B twist.
 It's always been a favorite of ours, and we hope people will fall in love with it again."

 Reception

-A writer for Soul Bounce wrote that "The biggest surprise on this album is the bluesy interpretation of Bonnie Rait's country hit, 'I Can't Make You Love Me.'
+A writer for Soul Bounce wrote that "The biggest surprise on this album is the bluesy interpretation of Bonnie Rait's country hit, 'I Can't Make You Love Me'.
 Starting with strong lyrics and a deep fried instrumental, the Boyz make this song their own with their unique flow providing good contrast to a familiar melodic line."
 Los Angeles Theatre called it an "impassioned" performance.
 On the charts, the song performed very modestly, reaching number 75 on the Hot R&B/Hip-Hop Songs chart.

-Chart performance

-Bon Iver version

-On June 14, 2011, a version of the song by Justin Vernon as Bon Iver was released as the B-side to the single "Calgary".
+Charts

 Adele version

 In 2011, English singer Adele covered "I Can't Make You Love Me" for her first live album, Live at the Royal Albert Hall (2011).
 The song was acclaimed by music critics, who praised Adele's delivery and vocals.
 The song has charted on the UK Singles Chart, reaching the top-forty, although it was never released as a single.